kratsg/jokes/README.md

 What's the difference between a piano, a tuna, and a pot of glue?
 You can tune a piano, but you can't piano a tuna.
 "What about the glue?"
 I knew you'd get stuck there.

+What if "soy milk" is just regular milk introducing itself in Spanish?